YieldHand/OptionsMarket/README.md

 DeFi-based options markets face a few issues today, which include:

 - Lack of liquidity and trade volume
-- Permissioned whitelisting of a very limited number of coins
+- Permissioned whitelisting of a very limited number of tokens
-- Difficulty of end-user to interact with dAps
+- Difficulty of end-user to interact with dApps

 ### The Solution

 The following approach was taken to overcome these issues:

 - Create incentives for liquidity providers by allowing them to take a hands-off approach towards providing capital and obtaining returns.
-LPs don't need to provide capital to specific pairs but can provide liquidity in DAI and allow their capital to move where it's needed by both put and call options buyers.
+LPs don't need to provide capital to specific pairs or strike prices/expirations but can provide liquidity in DAI and allow their capital to move where it's needed by both put and call options buyers dynamically earning from market order premiums.

 - Allow anyone to add their (or another organization's) token to the marketplace, similar to how Uniswap allows anyone to list tokens.
 Uniswap had a major advantage early in the DeFi swap market because many projects could quickly list there and drive their community's liquidity there.
 We are taking this approach.